Anna Jorgensen BA MA PhD

 I aim to challenge professional ideas about publically acceptable landscapes and test established frameworks from academic disciplines such as environmental psychology, social anthropology & cultural geography

 My research interests focus around the ways in which different people experience, interact with, understand and represent landscape, and especially wild or natural-looking vegetation; and the desire to see a more holistic and environmentally friendly approach to planning and designing urban greenspace and green structure.
 My aim is often to challenge professional ideas about what might be publicly acceptable, and to test/explore established theoretical frameworks from different academic disciplines that are relevant to my field of enquiry (such as environmental psychology, social anthropology and cultural geography).
-Alongside my role as researcher I am a senior Lecturer and Director of Research for the Department.
+Alongside my role as researcher I am a Professor and Head of Department.

 Module co-ordinator for:

 LSC 6113 Landscape Planning

 My research interests have shaped the following main outputs and research projects:

 MA research project looking at different spatial arrangements of various woodland edge treatments in an urban park setting, and their impact on local residents´ preference and perception of personal safety.
 This study employed a quantitative research design, using digitally manipulated photographs to elicit participants´ responses.
 The dissertation received the Landscape Institute Award for best student dissertation in 2001 and the findings were published in Landscape and Urban Planning (Jorgensen et al, 2002).